 Of course, harassment also can be more subtle.
 Examples of subtle harassment can include your employer giving you a less desirable job assignment, office or shift, denying you overtime opportunities, unfairly criticizing your job performance, or otherwise treating you negatively based on your race.
 Although it often is more difficult to prove these types of actions were based on your race, subtle harassment unquestionably violates the law.When is Racial Harassment Legal Actionable?

-Not all negative treatment toward an employee because of his or her race is legally actionable.
+As our New Jersey race harassment attorneys can explain, not all negative treatment toward an employee because of his or her race is legally actionable.
 Rather, the harassment has to be either severe (really bad) or pervasive (very frequent) before it is unlawful.
 Typically, harassment is made up of a series of relatively minor negative actions that occur over a long period of time that together create a hostile work environment.
 However, even a single action can create a hostile work environment if it was extremely severe, such as when one of the employer’s top officials uses a particularly offensive racist term.

 When evaluating whether a pattern of harassment was severe or pervasive enough to be legally actionable, you generally cannot include an adverse employment action such as a wrongful termination, suspension, demotion or denial of a promotion.
 However, the fact that your employer took another form of race discrimination toward you certainly can help prove that the reason for the harassment was because of your race.
 Of course, the termination or other adverse action would be separately actionable.Other Forms of Unlawful Harassment